simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 Whenever someone visits a website, Google Analytics looks for the cookie, which is provided by the web browser.
 If there is a cookie stored, Google knows that the visitor is not unique.
 If Google can't find a cookie, it means it's a first-time visitor that visited the website.
 This is how Google Analytics distinguishes between unique visitors and pageviews.

-### 1.2 Is Google Analytics using first or third-party cookies?
+### Is Google Analytics using first or third-party cookies?

 Google Analytics uses first-party cookies.
 The difference is that first-party cookies are only issued when the user is directly using the website.
 The website that issues the cookies is also to only one that can read them.

 In contrast, third-party cookies are issued by other websites than the one you are visiting.
 They are mainly used for remarketing purposes.
 If you see ads from a website you visited in the past, it means that third-party cookies are tracking you.

-### 1.3 How long do Google Analytics cookies last?
+### How long do Google Analytics cookies last?

 Both first and third-party cookies can be used with or without an expiration date.
 Cookies that are set with an expiration date are called persistent cookies.
 They stay on your device even after you close the web browser.
 Cookies without expiration date are called temporary cookies and are removed after you end your web session.

-_ga is the main cookie for Google Analytics.
+\_ga is the main cookie for Google Analytics.
 It's a persistent cookie that stays for two years(!).
 However, you can change the cookie's duration to, for example, one year by following these steps.

 You can overwrite the default of two years directly in the script (if you have an old Google Analytics script on your website).
 All you need to do is add the following 'cookieExpires' parameter to the script that issues the cookie: {'cookieExpires': 31536000}.
 The value here is noted in seconds and precisely a year.

 You can also change it in Google Tag Manager, which is even easier:

 - Navigate to the Google Analytics Page View Tag
--   Check this box: *Enable overriding settings in this tag*
+- Check this box: _Enable overriding settings in this tag_
--   Click on: *open more settings*
+- Click on: _open more settings_
--   Open *Fields to Set*
+- Open _Fields to Set_
--   Click on: *Add Field* and fill out the two fields below.
+- Click on: _Add Field_ and fill out the two fields below.
 Indicate 31536000 in the value box to change the duration to one year.

-### 1.4 How do I anonymize Google Analytics?
+### How do I anonymize Google Analytics?

 Long story short: you don't.
 Here's why.